pkra/ebookcraft2018/01-mathml/mathml.md

 # MathML and today's web

 * MathML is dead.
-Long live MathML!
+Long live MathML?
 * Similarities and differences to sucessful web technologies.
 * Making more out of MathML on the web

 ???

-* 10 min
 * MathML is effectively dead
   * Math WG dead
   * browser development by volunteers only and dead
-  * MathML is used on the web only in combination with JS rendering engine
+  * MathML is used on the web **only** in combination with JS rendering engine
     * at most as accessibility alternative, with non-MathML visual rendering
   * => standard frozen.
 Bad for everyone.
     * eternal hope for the web is preventing the XML success of MathML to move forward